cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 You should commit the code you have written to your repository as you go along.
 Your `hw2/README.md` file should also contain description of what's in the repo and the results of data analysis in this homework.

-When you are ready to submit, you should create a new tag, your tag should be `2.0` (for HW2). (<https://git-scm.com/book/en/v2/Git-Basics-Tagging>)
+When you are ready to submit, you should create a new tag, your tag should be `2.0` (for HW2). (<https://git-scm.com/book/en/v2/Git-Basics-Tagging>) then send a group message to the instructors and TA via Slack.

 ## Assignment Review